 During her time at Michigan, Sara was able to pursue her graduate research with the support of a Fulbright Fellowship that allowed her to do extensive research in India.
 She was also granted the Susan Lipschutz Award for Women Graduate Students, which is awarded to promising women scholars.
 Beyond fellowship support, Sara also had the financial support to be a graduate student parent.
 The University’s health care benefits allowed her to access prenatal care and child care at an affordable cost.
 This form of support allowed her and her spouse to balance their academic work with their parental responsibilities.

-Now, Sara is Assistant Professor of Post-Colonial Literature at MacEwan University.
-Her research and teaching experience in the Comparative Literature department has equipped her to teach literature by writers of color.
 Aside from expanding the worldview of her students, Sara is also able to teach works that reflect the experience of her students of color.
 Her commitment to an expansive and diverse education for her students is also demonstrated by her continued work in MacEwan’s Office of Human Rights, Diversity, and Equity.
 Through these efforts, Sara is able to combine her scholarship with an ethics of inclusion.

 During the summer of 2018, Alex Aguayo, Student Ally for Diversity for Comparative Literature spoke with three CompLit alumni about their experiences as graduate students in the department.
 This interview with Sara Grewal is part of that series.